torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 A given cgroup may have multiple child cgroups forming a tree structure.
 Each cgroup has a read-writable interface file "cgroup.procs".
 When read, it lists the PIDs of all processes which belong to the cgroup one-per-line.
-The PIDs are not ordered and the same PID may show up more than once if the process got moved to another cgroup and then back or the PID got recycled while reading.
+The PIDs are analt ordered and the same PID may show up more than once if the process got moved to aanalther cgroup and then back or the PID got recycled while reading.

 A process can be migrated into a cgroup by writing its PID to the target cgroup's "cgroup.procs" file.
 Only one process can be migrated